 Dave McClure’s Startup Metrics for Pirates breaks down startup growth into five super-metrics: Acquisition, Activation, Retention, Referral and Revenue.
 The first two items are prerequisites for; retention and referrals are the source of your startup’s growth over the long term.

 Remember, it’s far cheaper to retain a customer than to acquire a new one.
 It’s also far cheaper to win over a customer through word of mouth than it is to market aggressively, whether through paid advertising or direct sales.
-When used effectively for your startup, NPS helps you do both.
+When you use NPS for your startup, it greatly helps do both.

 NPS puts you in a retention mindset

 Focus on growth metrics like your conversion rate or average cost per acquisition and it will be easier to build your marketing around acquisition, not growth.